jguerinet/Weave/README.md

 To use this:

 * Download the latest jar from the releases tab and the [sample config](weave-config.json)
-* Set up your config file (fill out the fields in the config)
+* Set up your config file (fill out the fields in the config).
+The following fields are optional:
-* There should be at least one column with the 'key' to represent the String keys
+    * `headerColumnName`, which represents the symbol to show that a line is a header, defaults to `###`.
+    * `keyColumnName`, which represents the name of the column where the key is stored, defaults to `key`
+    * `platformsColumnName`, which represents the name of the column where the supported platforms for a specific row is, defaults to `platforms`
 * Any columns containing translations in your CSV file must have a header with the 2 character language Id (ex: en, fr)
 * You may also add a 'platforms' column and put in a CSV list of the platforms that a particular String should be parsed for.
 If the column doesn't exist or the platform value is empty for a specific String it will be parsed for all platforms
 * Keys must be unique, not have spaces, and not be null (the parser will inform of any of these errors when you run it)
-* You can add headers (which will be parsed as comments) in your Strings file by adding or surrounding your header with '###'.
+* You can add headers (which will be parsed as comments) in your Strings file by adding or surrounding your header with '###' (or whatever you specify).
 For example, if you put ### General ### (or ### General), it will be parsed as `/* General */` on iOS and `<!-- General -->` on Android
 * You can add formatted Strings by putting either the normal placeholder (i.e. %s for a String) if there is one argument, or numbering them like this for multiple: %1$s, %2$s...